Maaher01/Decent-Auto-Parts/README.md

 <img src="assets/images/website-images/Image.png" height="400" width="600">

-## Features
+## Customers can:

-- Customers can select automobile parts from different categories
+- Select automobile parts from different categories
-- Details of each product can be viewed by clicking
+- View Details of a product
-- Products can be added to cart
+- Add products to cart
-- Customers can proceed to checkout once they are done buying
+- Proceed to checkout